Q:

 What functional groups correspond to the characteristic peaks of the infrared spectrum (IR) of vinyl acetate?

-Infrared spectroscopy (IR) is a commonly used analytical technique that is widely used in the field of chemistry, especially for the identification and analysis of functional groups in compounds.
-Vinyl acetate is an important chemical product, and its infrared spectrum analysis can help us understand its molecular structure and functional group characteristics.
+Infrared spectroscopy (IR) is a frequently applied analytical technique that is broadly applied in the field of chemistry, especially to the identification and analysis of functional groups in compounds.
+Generally speaking Vinyl acetate is an crucial chemical product, and its infrared spectrum analysis is able to help us understand its molecular structure and functional group characteristics.
 In this paper, the infrared spectrum characteristic peaks of vinyl acetate and their corresponding functional groups will be analyzed in detail.
+VINYL ACETATE BASIC STRUCTURE AND INFRARED SPECTROMETRY

-1. Hydroxyl (O-H) characteristic peak
+1. And Hydroxyl (O-H) characteristic peak

 2. Carbonyl (C = O) characteristic peak

-3. Carbon oxygen bond (C-O) characteristic peak
+3. For example Carbon oxygen bond (C-O) characteristic peak

 4. Carbon-carbon double bond (C = C) characteristic peak

 In addition to the above functional groups, the carbon-carbon double bond (C = C) in the vinyl acetate molecule also produces characteristic peaks in the infrared spectrum.
 Symmetric and asymmetric stretching vibrations of carbon-carbon double bonds generally occur in the wave number range of 1600-1680 cms¹.
 Therefore, in the infrared spectrum of vinyl acetate, the vibration peak of C = C is between 1640-1660 cm¹, which indicates the existence of a stable double bond structure in the molecule.
+How to interpret vinyl acetate infrared spectrum data?

 Get a Free Quote